 - Go meat free at least once or twice a week.
 Due to health issues, I can’t be fully vegan at the moment.
 That said, I like to cut down on my meat consumption (and animal byproducts) where I can.
 I’m actively dairy-free at the least (dairy doesn’t sit well with me).
 Meat has a higher carbon and water footprint than a plant-based diet.
 So reducing it, or completely eliminating it, is a great way to help combat climate change!

 - Buy less packaged foods – or at least find a way to recycle what can’t be avoided.
-My mom and I have been going to Trader Joes a lot for our groceries because the farmers market closed for the holidays.
+I go to Trader Joes a lot for our groceries because the farmers market doesn’t sell as much fresh produce in winter.
 And lets just say its resulted in a lot of waste.
 Plastic film runs rampant in that place from the lettuce mixes down to the cucumbers.
 Plastic film isn’t easy to recycle in NYC – but if you can find a plastic film drop off location, you can take it there to be recycled.
 It CANNOT go with the rest of your recycling.
 So I’m going to try and be better about saving my plastic for drop off locations this year, and reduce needing it when I can.
 Here’s where to find out more about plastic film recycling.
 In general, I recommend reaching for plastic #1 (PET) or #2 (HDPE) as those are the most easy (and most likely) to recycle.

 - Read more – especially books on sustainability.
 Do you enjoy reading?
 I’m always reading – articles and blog posts that is.
 I very rarely get time for fun reading nowadays.
 In 2021 I read Braiding Sweetgrass and that book was hands down the best book I’ve ever read (have you read it yet?!
 You should!).
 But I really want to read more this year, especially on books pertaining to climate change and sustainability.
-I have a goal to read, at the least, All We Can Save by the end of 2024.
+I have a goal to read The Serviceberry this year.
 Wish me luck!
-Any eco book recs?
-Leave ’em in the comments!
+Here are some other climate books I’m reading or gearing up to this year.

 - Donate books no longer needed, or already read.
 I’m sure you can relate if you’re a bookworm, but picture this: You have a bookcase stuffed with so many books the shelves are about to collapse on themselves.
 That’s me.
 I really need to thin out my books and if that means gifting some to my friends or donating some to a thrift store/library, so be it!